 - poor memory

-- a heavier-than-normal period in menstruating women
+- a heavier-than-normal period in menstruating people

-In infants, hypothyroidism is likely to cause symptoms like:
+In infants, hypothyroidism can cause symptoms like:

 - frequent choking